Kalitsune/website/posts/Jenkins DinD Agent.md

 exec su jenkins -s /bin/sh -c '/usr/local/bin/jenkins-agent "$@"' -- jenkins-agent "$@"
 ```

 The script first starts the Docker daemon, waits for it to be ready, and then switches to the `jenkins` user to launch the Jenkins agent.
-This simple but effective script is the key to the container's reliability.

 ### Conclusion

-This Docker-in-Docker Jenkins agent provides a powerful and secure way to run your containerized CI/CD pipelines.
-It's easy to use and provides the isolation needed for a stable build environment.
+I hope this article could be of use to you,

-I plan to set up weekly builds for this image to ensure it stays up-to-date with the latest versions of Jenkins and Docker.
-Give it a try and let me know what you think!
+this container is very useful to me so I hope you'll like it!